 No. The program typically receives a flood of applications near the application deadline, and is not able to contact applicants to give updates about completed application portfolios.
 In the APPLICATION PROCEDURES section, the applicant is instructed to contact the Program Director via email a few days after submitting the application portfolio to request the required "Follow-Up Visit."
 The Program Director will reply to the applicant's email with information about the follow-up and the status of the application up to that point.
-Please do not submit an incomplete application.
+Please follow the steps detailed in the APPLICATION PROCEDURES Section of this packet.